justinvee/InStockBot/README.md

 - AWS Account (optional for SNS)

 More to come... planning on having a similar check for Best Buy using Selenium (due to API key difficulties) and maybe some other sites.
+Plus maybe seeing if there is a way to set up notifications that doesn't require SMS & uses push instead.

 Ps.
-I'm not a developer, so this may not be (ok, *is definitely not*) the most efficient way of doing this Pps.
+I'm not a developer, so this may not be (ok, *is definitely not*) the most efficient way of doing this

+Pps.
 I had a lot of help from posts and YouTube videos to make all these, so shout out to those great folks:

 [Be A Better Dev - Scraping Bestbuy's Website with Python and AWS](https://www.youtube.com/watch?v=6ixBJZ2vnYk)